Bruin-Entrepreneurs/main-2018/README.md

 –(less important) browserconfig.xml: create tiles for IE11 –Natasha:
 ––make the position titles in the not bold version of that font ] OR [ make the boxes that the names are in bigger so the longer names fit on the line
-–Typo: "We ove people who are passionate to contribute."
 –Make sure everyone's majors and minors are correct –hovering over the Get Involved button on homepage, but not on any other page –get involved top section
--marketing advertisement that our new website is up –Get involved: when hovering over images, small description shows about each image –Release hover functions for all hover animations –compress images to make site load faster
+-marketing advertisement that our new website is up –Release hover functions for all hover animations –compress images to make site load faster
 –yeah maybe just make the text say "Come to our Weekly Nights at Startup UCLA on Tuesdays at 7:30!" and then put some space and then say "Join our general members Facebook group and newsletter mailing list to stay updated!"